Background and Definition of Hepatic Encephalopathy

 Pathogenesis of Hepatic Encephalopathy

-Certain substances like ammonia and manganese built up in the blood stream due to ALF are the neurotoxins causing morphological changes in the astrocytes.
+Certain substances like ammonia and manganesebuilt up in the blood stream due to failure of elimination in the failing liverare the neurotoxins causing morphological changes in the astrocytes.
 This type of cells may turn into Alzheimer type 2 astrocytes in cirrhosis (swollen ones), while such transformation in Alzheimer type 2 astrocytes does not occur in ALF.
 However, the cells are still swollen and often become the reason for the brain edema, increased cranial pressure, and brain herniation subsequently.

 It is alleged that a majority of the patients with cirrhosis have cerebral edema and elevated intracranial pressure (ICP) confirmed on a CT scan.
 This condition requires particular intensive management, including the administration of intravenous mannitol, a phenobarbital-induced coma, and hyperventilation.

-Hitherto, hepatic encephalopathy is considered to be a deadly after-effect of the last stage of the severe lesion of the liver tissue affiliated with the penetration and accumulation of neurotoxins in the brain, namely fatty acids, mercaptans, tyramine, octopamine, and so forth.
+This theory postulates that hepatic encephalopathy is a deadly after-effect of the last stage of liver failure that allows toxins to bypass the liver.
+The liver failure is associated with increased permeability of the blood brain barrier that causes easy penetration and accumulation of neurotoxins in the brain.
+These toxins include; fatty acids, mercaptans, tyramine, octopamine, and so forth.

 Clinical Features of Hepatic Encephalopathy